Estimating Treatment Effects Under Bounded Heterogeneity: Introduction

-\textbf{Related literature. } Since the seminal work of \cite{angrist1998}, a growing body of literature has characterized the bias of the “short” regression estimator under treatment effect heterogeneity, including \cite*{gibbons_serrato_urbancic_jem2018}, \cite{sloczynski_interpreting_2022}, and \cite*{goldsmithpinkham2024contamination}, among others.
-When an unbiased and regular estimator of the average effect exists, \cite*{armstrong2023adapting} proposes averaging the “short” regression estimator with the unbiased estimator to optimally adapt to the bias–variance tradeoff under treatment effect heterogeneity.
-We extend this literature by proposing estimators that account for worst-case bias in linear regression models under restrictions on treatment effect heterogeneity, and therefore do not require the existence of an unbiased estimator.
-Our framework also allows for an explicit tradeoff between worst-case bias and variance to minimize the length of the confidence interval centered on the proposed estimator.
+\textbf{Related literature. } Since the seminal work of \cite{angrist1998}, a growing body of literature has characterized the bias of the ``short'' regression estimator under treatment effect heterogeneity, including \cite*{gibbons_serrato_urbancic_jem2018}, \cite{sloczynski_interpreting_2022}, \cite*{goldsmithpinkham2024contamination}, \cite{double_fe}, \cite{goodman2021difference}.
+We show how to bias-correct the ``short'' regression under a restriction on treatment effect heterogeneity, and propose a sensitivity analysis to evaluate the impact of treatment effect heterogeneity on robust estimation of the average effect.

+Several papers have proposed estimators for the average effect under restrictions on treatment effects.
+In the context of the unconfoundedness design, \cite{lechner2008note} assumes outcomes are bounded and derives the Manski bound for the ATE. \cite{lee2021bounding} improves the Manski bound by combining it with the inverse probability weighting (IPW) estimator using reference propensity scores. \cite*{athey_approximate_2018} assume sparsity of effects, \cite{armstrong2021finite} assume smoothness of effects with respect to covariates, and \cite{dechaisemartin2021tradingoff} impose bounds on effects.
+In the context of difference-in-differences, \cite{manski_how_2018} impose bounds on the variation in outcomes over time and across states.
+In contrast to these papers, our method is tied directly to a measure of treatment effect heterogeneity by restricting the variance of treatment effects.
+This does not entail a functional form assumption on the heterogeneity, mimicking the common belief that effects are broadly similar.